Trinidad & Tobago - Formalities

 Yachts entering Trinidad territorial waters should call coastguard control on Channel 16 to advise of the yacht's arrival and to give an ETA.

-It is advisable that this arrival be within normal office hours (0800-1200, 1300-1600 Mon-Fri, except public holidays).
+It is advisable to time your arrival within normal office hours (0800-1200, 1300-1600 Mon-Fri, except public holidays).
 Overtime is no longer charged if clearance is carried out within these office hours even though the yacht's arrival may have been outside of this time.
 However, that said, the authorties pay attention to yachts coming and leaving and may well insist you clear in immediately on arrival, out of normal office hours or not.

 Arriving yachts should clear at either Chaguaramas in Trinidad or Scarborough or Charlotteville in Tobago.
 Port of Spain is a commercial port, and yachts may only stop there in real emergencies.
 Chaguaramas has an office dedicated to clearance formalities.